Skip to main content

 • Verify the correct audio input and output devices are selected in your computer's sound settings.

 • Ensure the EnrollHere application is updated to the latest version.
+Outdated software can cause unexpected dialer behavior.

 3. Perform a System Refresh